nick-ve/ncfs/README.md

-Only the C++ ANSI/ISO standard is used in the source code and as such the package is fully compatible with all standard C++ compilers as well as with the ROOT/CINT interpreting system.
+Only the C++ ANSI/ISO standard is used in the source code and as such the package is fully compatible with all standard C++ compilers as well as with the ROOT interpreting system.

-The comments in the source code are placed in the locations proposed in the ROOT manual pages such that the automatic source code documentation system of ROOT can be used directly from the source code.
+The comments in the source code are placed in the locations proposed in the ROOT manual pages such that the automatic source code documentation system of ROOT (THtml) can be used directly from the source code.
 This has turned out to be very convenient (time saving) and guarantees always updated documentation compatible with the current source code.
+It should be noted that for NCFS versions starting from release tag v6.1 the format of the documentation sections has been modified in order to comply with both the ROOT THtml and Doxygen documentation tools.
+Furthermore, starting from NCFS release tag v6.1, the Doxygen documentation system has been used, since THtml is not available anymore for ROOT versions 6.34 and later.
+The files Doxyfile.txt and doxygen.xml in the top directory /ncfs contain the Doxygen settings that produced the corresponding Doxygen documentation.

 Coding conventions :
 --------------------